beardgrylls/Keebchains/Bambu AMS Tutorial/readme.md

    - Infill density
    - Infill pattern
    - Wall count
-   - Enable supports
+   - Enable supports (Highly suggested)
-   #- *With my Bambu P1S using a 0.4mm nozzle and printing with PLA, I set my models up as 0.16 layers, 2 walls, 15% gyroid infill, supports enabled with default settings*
+   - *With my Bambu P1S using a 0.4mm nozzle and printing with PLA, I set my models up as 0.16 layers, 2 walls, 15% gyroid infill, supports enabled with default settings*

 ## 3. Paint the model to utilize the AMS and multicolor prints